LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 --------------------

 New metrics can be implemented by defining an object that imports the `code_metric` category and implements its score predicates.
+There is also a `code_metrics_utilities` category that defines useful predicates for the definition of metrics.

 Third-party tools